-The MinnesotaCare (MNCare) program, administered by the Minnesota Department of Human Services, provides subsidized health coverage for eligible Minnesotans.
+MinnesotaCare is a jointly funded, federal-state program administered by the Minnesota Department of Human Services that provides subsidized health coverage to eligible Minnesotans.
+This section describes eligibility requirements, covered services, and other aspects of the program.

 MinnesotaCare is administered by the Minnesota Department of Human Services (DHS).
 DHS is responsible for processing applications and determining eligibility, contracting with managed care plans, monitoring spending on the program, and developing administrative rules.
-County human services agencies are responsible for determining Medical Assistance (MA) eligibility for MinnesotaCare applicants who apply for MA.
-Since January 1, 2000, county human services agencies have had the option of processing applications and managing cases for MinnesotaCare.
+County human services agencies are responsible for determining Medical Assistance (MA) and General Assistance Medical Care (GAMC) eligibility for applicants for those programs.
+County human services agencies are also responsible for determining MinnesotaCare eligibility and managing MinnesotaCare cases for GAMC enrollees who transition to MinnesotaCare (see page 109).
+Some county human services agencies have elected to process additional MinnesotaCare applications and manage additional MinnesotaCare cases.